RUNBGD/RUNBGD/src/pages/categories/the-city/tours/nightlife-tour/index.md

   Usually between 2.5 and 3 hours.
 * **Where do we finish the tour?**\
   In a very nice wine cellar bellow Branko's bridge, 10 minutes away from the Republic Square.

+## Meeting point

+The tour starts from **the Republic Square, behind the monument**.
+Our guides will be wearing or shirts/sweaters, hats or umbrella.
+Just look for something yellow around the monumen.